ThaiCao/saikou-anime/README.md

 - The most Efficient scraping for anime and manga from multiple sources. (_Spoiler Alert : No web-views were harmed_)

-- Synchronize anime and manga real-time with AniList.
+- Synchronize anime and manga real-time with AniList and MyAnimeList.
 Easily categorise anime and manga based on your current status.
 (Powered by AniList)

 - Find all shows using thoroughly and frequently updated list of all trending, popular and ongoing anime based on scores.

 - View extensive details about anime shows, movies and manga titles.
 It also features ability to countdown to the next episode of airing anime.
 (Powered by AniList & MyAnimeList)

+- Get notified when new episodes/chapters are released!

 * **Available Anime sources:-**